 Licensed residential plumbers have been trained in new installations, repair, and maintenance of existing plumbing fixtures in your home.
 Some typical replacements and repairs can include toilets, water heaters, garbage disposals, whole house re-pipes, and more.
 It is recommended you only hire a licensed plumber to perform any residential plumbing you may need.

 Licensed Commercial Plumber

 Large buildings such as multi-level offices, schools, hospitals, and malls require a licensed commercial plumber to repair and maintain their plumbing systems.
 They know, and most importantly, they have experience in dealing with the unique concerns that a more complex plumbing system can have.
 Commercial plumbers have more to deal with than residential plumbers based on the number of pipes, fittings, and fixtures for which they are responsible.
-Additionally, the range of sizes that the plumbing pipes can be is much more extensive and requires heavy-duty equipment to install.
-Multi-level buildings create even more challenges when it comes to waste removal, and a licensed commercial plumber will be the most experienced in maintaining these types of sanitation systems.
+Additionally, the plumbing pipes’ range of sizes can be much more extensive and requires heavy-duty equipment to install.
+Multi-level buildings create even more challenges in waste removal, and a licensed commercial plumber will be the most experienced in maintaining these types of sanitation systems.